To earn your high school equivalency diploma in Alaska you must take and pass four independent tests (modules) that make up the GED exam.

-Alaska GED Testing Requirements
+Alaska GED testing requirements

-- You cannot already hold a high school or equivalent diploma
+- You cannot already hold a high school or equivalent diploma.

-- You must be 16 years of age or older.
-Applicants who are 16 or 17 though, must be officially withdrawn from high school, have parental permission, and approval from their local school district
+- Applicants who are 16 or 17 years of age must meet additional criteria.
+They must, for instance, be officially withdrawn from high school, have permission from a parent or guardian, and approval from their local school districts.

-You have the chance to take one test when you feel ready to do so and you pay just for that section you registered for.
+You have the option to take one test at a time when you feel ready to do so and you pay just for that section you register for.

 - 100 – 144 = Below Passing GED Score